 Cross the mall to the south end is where you’ll find the marvellous golden limestone building housing the National Museum of the American Indian (4th St & Independence Ave, SW).
 Before visiting the exhibitions, stop for lunch at the museum’s Mitsitam Cafe, which features indigenous cuisines of the Americas – wild rice and cranberry stuffed turkey, corn totopas and buffalo burgers.
 After lunch, explore the collection, which focuses more on living indigenous cultures – costumes, songs, current traditions – rather than on the distant past.

 In the afternoon, head over to historic Georgetown.
 Here you’ll find tree-lined streets sprinkled with boutiques, galleries and cafes.
-Take in some window shopping, visiting venerable bookstores like Bartleby’s Books (1132 29th St, NW) and stop at the Ching Ching Cha House (1063 Wisconsin Ave, NW), a wood-panelled teahouse that makes an atmospheric setting for a pick-me-up.
+Take in some window shopping and stop at the Ching Ching Cha House (1063 Wisconsin Ave, NW), a wood-panelled teahouse that makes an atmospheric setting for a pick-me-up.

-In the evening, dine at Minibar in the Cafe Atlantico (405 8th St, NW, Downtown).
-This tiny restaurant-within-a restaurant seats just six (you remembered to book a month ahead, right?) and is equal parts performance art and culinary pyrotechnics with 30 imaginative bite-size morsels created for diners – from cotton-candy foie gras to beetroot meringue with pistachio sauce.
+In the evening, dine at Minibar (www.minibarbyjoseandres.com).
+This much-lauded restaurant is equal parts performance art and culinary pyrotechnics with 30 imaginative bite-size morsels created for diners – from cotton-candy foie gras to beetroot meringue with pistachio sauce.

 After dinner, skip the frat-boy fray of Adams-Morgan, and head to Marvin (2007 14th St, NW, U-Street area), named after one of DC’s favourite native sons, Marvin Gaye.
 Here you’ll find a rooftop beer garden (open year-round) with over 30 different Belgian brews (Gaye himself spent two years in Belgium).

-This article was originally published in July 2010.
-This article was refreshed in August and October 2012.
+This article was originally published in July 2010 and was republished in August 2013.